visit-dav/visit/src/doc/gui_manual/Plots/PlotTypes/Common.rst

 transparency (opacity) of individual plot elements such as lines on the **Mesh plot** or contours on the **Contour plot**.

+.. _plot_point_type_and_size:

 Point type and size
 """""""""""""""""""

 The Pseudocolor, Mesh and Scatter plots can use eight different point types for drawing point meshes (see :numref:`Figure %s <glyphtypes>`).
-Each of these plots will draw an object of the desired point type, scaled by the point size for each point in a point mesh.
+The default value of Point is fastest and forces the plot to draw all of its points as tiny points.
+Sphere point type applies textures to the points so it is nearly as fast as the Point point type.
+Any of the other point styles place a glyph at each point, taking longer to render.
+To set the point type choose a new type from the **Point type** combo box.
 Setting the point type to anything other than **Point** will have no effect if the plotted mesh is not a point mesh.

+If you choose any of the point types except Point, then you can also specify a point size by typing a new value into the **Point size** text field.
+The point size is used to determine the size of the glyph.
+For example, if you choose the Box point type and you enter a point size of: 0.1 then the length of all of the edges on the Box glyphs will be 0.1.
+If you use Point point types then the **Point size** text field becomes the **Point size (pixels)** text field and you can set the point size in terms of pixels.

 .. _glyphtypes: